-South Dakato will also find opportunities to educate employees and motor carriers on Human Trafficing.
-South Dakota has partnered with Truckers Against Trafficing (TAT) to help with this national issue.
-For the past several years we have trained employees on human trafficing basics.
-We have posters and flyers posted at our inspection facilities and CDL testing sites, and publish the information in CDL testining manuals.
+South Dakota will also find opportunities to educate employees and motor carriers on Human Trafficing.
+South Dakota has partnered with Truckers Against Trafficking (TAT) to help with this national issue.
+For the past several years we have trained employees on human trafficking basics.
+We have posters and flyers posted at our inspection facilities and CDL testing sites, and publish the information in CDL testing manuals.
 We are nearly complete with full implementation of TAT's lowa Model.

 Two of the areas we can work on to complete is to include human trafficing materials to new carriers, and speaking on the issue at company safety meetings.
-While we have certainly talked about it at safety talks with companies, we have not made it a priority to do so at as many as we can.
-South Dakota will offer to speak about human trafficing at safety talk opportunities in FFY 20201, and do so when appropriate and desired by motor carriers.
+While we have certainly talked about it at safety talks with companies, not all audiences want the education or have different priorities when SDHP staff comes to their events.
+South Dakota will offer to speak about human trafficing at safety talk opportunities in FFY 2022, and do so when appropriate and desired by motor carriers.
 We will also make available materials to distribute during those opportunities.
+We will distribute human trafficing information at new entrant safety audits.
 We have appointed 2 personnel to take a lead role in training existing and new empolyees, and to take a lead role in human trafficing education for our agency.